SivaV9/SivaV9/README.md

 🎓 Education: Master of Science in Computer and Information Science from New England College.
 🎓 Education: Bachelor of Technology in Computer Science and Engineering From VelTech University.

-📜 Certifications: Certified Data Analyst, Certified Tableau Professional,	Google Data Analytics Professional, Azure Data Scientist Associate.
+📜 Certifications: Master In Microsoft Power BI Desktop and Service, Google Business Intelligence,	Google Data Analytics Professional.

 🌱 In my free time, I love exploring new data visualization techniques, hiking, and reading about the latest trends in AI.